Platform

 Processor Architecture

 The chat-proc service is the execution side of the platform.
-After ingress admits and enqueues a request, the processor claims it, loads the target bundle, executes the workflow, and streams results back through the relay communicator.
+After ingress admits and enqueues a request, the processor claims it, loads the target app, executes the workflow, and streams results back through the relay communicator.

-Bundle State: What Lives Where
+App State: What Lives Where

 | Data class | Live authority today | Operational note |